mikerodionov/DevOps/VSCode/VSCode.md

 ### Comment/uncomment block

-It may not work depending on file extension, for example it does not work for azcli files.
+It may not work for unrecognized/non supported file extension, for example it won't not work for azcli files if Azure CLI Tools extension.

 ```
 WIN: CTRL + /